 Father's Day miracle

 A young father will turn up to a church north of Adelaide on 6 September – Father’s Day – and thank God for the miracle of grace.
-Walking into the Gawler Salvation Army Corps building with him will be his two little girls.
+Walking into the Gawler Salvation Army building with him will be his two little girls.
 It’s something that Cameron Brewis never dreamt would be possible just a year or so ago.

 Cameron’s life was a mess.
 He was involved in criminal activity.
 He had lost his marriage and his two girls.
 Now 33, Cameron walked away from God and into a life of drugs and alcohol at 21.
 The next 10 years were not pleasant, except for the arrival of Grace, now 8, and Aubree, 4.

-Eighteen months ago, Cameron was drinking at a local pub when Gawler Corps Officer Major Darren Cox struck up a conversation.
+Eighteen months ago, Cameron was drinking at a local pub when Gawler Corps Officer (pastor), Major Darren Cox, struck up a conversation.
 Darren was there as part of his usual Friday night pub round.
 Cameron was cynical of Darren’s interest.
 He did not have a good impression of church people.
 The pair chatted again the following Friday and every Friday for some time.
 At first, Cameron gave Darren a hard time, not holding back on what he thought of church.
 Darren kept turning up and listening.

 Cameron came to accept that Darren was somebody who was genuinely interested in what he had to say and wanting to help make his life better.
 When Darren suggested Cameron come to his church to see for himself, Cameron accepted.
 He saw Darren as authentic.
 In Cameron’s words, Darren was “the real deal”.
 “When I had to appear in court, Darren came with me,” Cameron says.
 “I hated church and everything to do with it.
 But Darren changed my whole idea about church.”

 A guitar player, Cameron was invited to join the Gawler worship band for Sunday morning services.
-With the help of his new friends at Gawler Corps, Cameron found his way back to God.
+With the help of his new friends at Gawler Salvos, Cameron found his way back to God.
 He now has shared custody of his two girls.
 They have joined him as Sunday morning regulars at Gawler.
 “Actually, they now come three days a week, because they come to music practice with me one night a week, as well as the prayer meeting on another night,” Cameron says.